openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step1.md

 ## Included in Operator Framework

-Ansible Operator is one of the available type of Operators that Operator SDK is able to generate.
-As of Fall 2018, Operator SDK assists with Golang, Helm, and Ansible
+Ansible Operator is one of the available types of Operators that Operator SDK is able to generate.
+Operator SDK can create an operator using with Golang, Helm, or Ansible.

 ## How do I use it?